 Alternatively, you can ensure you’re getting enough fiber through a supplement.

-But I am a fan of creating delicious foods that are high in fiber to get enough fiber in your diet.
+But I am a fan of creating natural foods that are high in fiber to get enough of it in your diet.

 If I’m given the option of taking a fiber supplement or a tasty snack, what do you think I’m going to choose?